Good Morning, Midnight (Brooks-Dalton novel): Plot summary

 One is Augustine, an astronomer in his late 70s who lives and works on Barbeau's Observatory, a research station in the Arctic Circle.
-The other is Sullivan, one of the astronauts aboard the Aether, a Space station that's returning from an expedition to Jupiter.
+The other is Sullivan, one of the astronauts aboard Aether, a space station returning from an expedition to Jupiter.

 On Earth, rumors of an unexplained war begin to spread and Augustine's research facility is evacuated.
 He refuses to leave and remains in the frozen station hoping to die alone.

 One year after the evacuation, Augustine has lost all connection with the outside world.
 At the same time, he discovers that a little girl named Iris has also been abandoned there, after a possible confusion during the evacuation.

-Meanwhile, the astronauts on Aether also lose communication with Mission Control and are frightened and anxious with the fact that the entire planet has suddenly gone silent.
-There are six other astronauts aboard besides Sullivan: Devi, Harper, Thebes, Ivanov, and Tal.
+Meanwhile, the astronauts on Aether also lose communication with Mission Control and are frightened and anxious as the entire planet has suddenly gone silent.
+There are five other astronauts aboard besides Sullivan: Devi, Harper, Thebes, Ivanov, and Tal.

 Halfway through the story, Devi dies in an accident: her suit's breathing system fails while she and Sullivan make repairs to the space station's exterior.

 Near the end of the book, Augustine and Iris take a near-suicide journey to another station farther away from their current one, where there's a more powerful radio antenna to try to communicate with the rest of the world.

-By sheer accident, he finally manages to make contact with the Aether.
+By sheer accident, he makes contact with the Aether.
 He explains the planet's situation to Sullivan, leaving the astronauts wondering what to do.

-In an ironic coincidence, it's revealed on the last page that Augustine is Sullivan's biological father and the astronaut is the daughter he abandoned in the past.
+The novel's last page reveals that astronaut Sullivan is the daughter Augustine abandoned in the past, and the little girl in the Arctic is his hallucination.

-Sullivan is the girl's last name; her first name is precisely Iris, making the little girl in the Arctic a hallucination of Augustine.